Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Encrpyted Spells**

-    When someone attempts to dispel or *counterspell* your magic, if they are required to make a roll for it to succeed, your DC is increased by your spellcasting modifier.
+    When someone attempts to dispel or *counterspell* your magic, if they are required to make a check for it to succeed, your DC is increased by your spellcasting modifier.

 - **Magic Resistance**

-    When you make a saving throw against a spell or other magical effect, you can gain advantage on the roll.
+    When you make a :d20-save: **Saving Throw** against a spell or other magical effect, you can gain :d20-adv: **Advantage** on the check.
 Once you use this trait, you can’t use it again until you finish a short or long rest.

 - **Arcane Absorbtion**

     When you expend a spell slot, roll a d20.
-On a 20, you regain a spell slot of a level lower than expended spell slot, up to a maximum level equal to your proficiency bonus, and a minimum level of 1
+On a 20, you regain a spell slot of a level lower than expended spell slot, up to a maximum level equal to your Proficiency Bonus, and a minimum level of 1

-    You can regain a total number of spell slot levels equal to your proficiency bonus this way until you cannot regain further spell slots until you complete a long rest.
+    You can regain a total number of spell slot levels equal to your Proficiency Bonus this way until you cannot regain further spell slots until you complete a long rest.

 ### Shield Prodigy
 *8th-level Feat*